xoseperez/espurna/README.md

 * Flashing firmware Over-The-Air (OTA)
 * Up to 3 configurable WIFI networks
 * MQTT support with configurable host and topic
-* Manual switch ON/OFF with button
+* Manual switch ON/OFF with button (single click the button)
+* AP mode backup (double click the button)
 * Support for custom RF module (check blog post)
 * Visual status of the connection via the LED